 There are a few other cards with similar annual fees and benefits that you might want to check out if you’re looking at the Platinum Card:

-The Chase Sapphire Reserve (Review) is a popular new entry to the high-end travel card market.
-It has a lower annual fee of $450.
+The Chase Sapphire Reserve® (Review) is a popular new entry to the high-end travel card market.
+It has the same annual fee of $550.
 The annual travel credit is $300, which is more than the Platinum Card, plus it can be used for pretty much any travel expenses instead of just fees on one airline.

 The Platinum Card has some benefits that are better than the Chase Sapphire Reserve, like access to more airport lounges, elite hotel status, and up to $200 in Uber credits.
 They both provide a credit for Global Entry or TSA Pre✓.